intel-analytics/ipex-llm/docs/docs/DockerUserGuide/index.md

-In order to simply the Analytics Zoo installation and configuration, Analytics Zoo docker images have been built and provided on [Docker Hub](https://hub.docker.com/r/intelanalytics/analytics-zoo).
+In order to simplify the Analytics Zoo installation and configuration, Analytics Zoo docker images have been built and provided on [Docker Hub](https://hub.docker.com/r/intelanalytics/analytics-zoo).
 These docker images have been pre-built with all the dependencies and readily configured to run a bunch of Analytics Zoo examples out-of-box on Linux (such as Ubuntu, CentOS), MacOS or Windows.
 The pre-installed packages are listed at the end of this page.
 This document provides step-by-step instructions for users to easily start using the Analytics Zoo docker:

 * [Launch an Analytics Zoo Docker container](#launch-an-analytics-zoo-docker-container)
 * [Run Analytics Zoo Jupyter Notebook example in a container](#run-analytics-zoo-jupyter-notebook-example-in-a-container)